peteroupc/encoding/docs/PeterO.ArrayWriter.md

 <b>Parameters:</b>

- * <i>initialSize</i>: A 32-bit signed integer.
+ * <i>initialSize</i>: The initial size of the array writer's backing store.

 <a id="Void_ctor"></a>
 ### ArrayWriter Constructor

     public ArrayWriter();

-Initializes a new instance of the ArrayWriter class.
+Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default backing store size of 16.

 <a id="Clear"></a>
 ### Clear